vbartle/Interactive-Lab-Hub/Lab 1/README.md

 To stage the interaction with your interactive device, think about:

-_Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?
+_Setting:_ Where🏠 is this interaction happening? (e.g., a jungle, the kitchen) When⏰ is it happening?

-_Players:_ Who is involved in the interaction?
+_Players:_ Who🧍 is involved in the interaction?
 Who else is there?
 If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
 Think through all the people who are in the setting.

-_Activity:_ What is happening between the actors?
+_Activity:_ What📕 is happening between the actors?

-_Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).
+_Goals:_ What are the goals of each player?⌛🔥 (e.g., jumping to a tree, opening the fridge).

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.
 **Describe your setting, players, activity and goals here.**